fridaland/InTheFight/README.md

 ### Getting Started

-#### Dependenciees

-We use Homebrew to handle dependencies on MacOS, and the Nix package manager on
+On Mac OS X, we use Homebrew to install the native depencies (that is, node and npm).
+On Linux, we use the Nix package manager to build a development environment.
-Linux:

-#### MacOS
+#### Mac OS
-After you have cloned this repo, run the setup script to set up your machine with the necessary dependencies to run and test this app (uses HomeBrew:
+After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:

 ```
 % ./script/setup
 ```

-#### Nix

 Run the server

 ```
-% gatsby develop
+gatsby develop
 ```